Jsparrow/jsparrow.github.io/docs/rules/replace-j-unit4-category-with-jupiter-tag.md

 ## Description

 This rule replaces each JUnit 4 [@Category](https://junit.org/junit4/javadoc/latest/org/junit/experimental/categories/Category.html) annotation with one or more JUnit Jupiter [@Tag](https://junit.org/junit5/docs/current/api/org.junit.jupiter.api/org/junit/jupiter/api/Tag.html) annotations.
-This replacements are a further step in direction of a transition from JUnit 4 to JUnit Jupiter.
+These replacements are a further step towards a transition from JUnit 4 to JUnit Jupiter.

 ::: warning Requirements
 This rule requires the following library to be present: